 website

-On Phase 1, we tested customer intentions to WtW.
-We studied the results of a stratified survey to 360 customers of one of the largest retail company in Mexico.
+On Phase 1, we tested customer intentions to Willing to Wait (WtW).
+We studied the results of a stratified survey to 360 customers of one of the largest retail company in Mexico (Coppel).
 The survey was conducted at the moment of the delivery, at the customer’s home, across nine regions of Mexico.

 Additionally, equivalent information using trees is the most effective at incentivizing consumers to wait longer and it shows the potential for firms to reduce by 25% their last mile delivery carbon footprint.
 It might also improve customer satisfaction by providing understandable “environmental information” to incentive consumers of pro-environmental choices.